The simple banking process that could stamp out scams

 Our view

-Consumer NZ Chief Executive Jon Duffy said, “Banks have finally accepted that name and account matching is necessary to help prevent scams.
+Consumer NZ chief executive Jon Duffy said, “Banks have finally accepted that name and account matching is necessary to help prevent scams.
 It’s our view this function should have been implemented before now, and failure to do that means banks have not been adequately protecting their customers.

-“We think until banks have introduced this technology, they should reimburse anyone who loses money if that loss could have been prevented by name and account number matching.”
+“We think that until banks have introduced this technology, they should reimburse anyone who loses money if that loss could have been prevented by name and account number matching.”

 We can't do this without you.